 RSE takes place within mixed gender classes or single gender groups as deemed appropriate and relevant with the pupil's usual teacher.
 There may be times when choosing particular mixes of genders may be useful.
 It is important to note that although separated genders may have different activities on occasions the messages and information they receive will be consistent.
-It is important that both genders learn about each other's changes etc. It is also important to note that at times, friendship groupings may be the safest way for pupils to discuss an issue.
+It is important that both genders learn about the other gender e.g. through puberty.
+It is also important to note that at times, friendship groupings may be the safest way for pupils to discuss an issue.
 It will be left to the teacher's discretion to make these decisions.